 Believers need a stated time of prayer to develop consistency in their walk with God.

 We all need a stated time of prayer and Bible study.
-We need discipline to walk with God.
+We need the discipline to walk with God.
 A regular habit of prayer will strengthen our spiritual life.

 Business should not blunt our prayer life.
 Daniel held a high position in Babylon, yet he found time for prayer and Bible reading.